 Your metro ticket also works on:

-- Buses — Same ticket, same validation
+- Buses — Same ticket, same validation rules

-- Tram — Runs along the coast
+- Tram — Runs along the coast to the beach areas

 - Trolleybuses — Electric buses in central Athens